 But, behind this good news lurks another concerning trend: Colorectal cancer rates among people under 50 are on the rise.
-In fact, the American Cancer Society® (ACS) says that it has been steadily increasing over the past 30 to 50 years in younger adults.
+In fact, the American Cancer Society (ACS) says that the disease has been steadily increasing over the past 30 to 50 years in younger adults.
 So, what’s behind this uptick, and how do you know if you are at risk?
 Read on to learn more.

 What are the latest statistics?